Welcome to ABMDI

 ABMDI was created, designed, and developed by veteran, practicing medicolegal death investigators who were involved in the development of Death Investigation: A Guide for the Scene Investigator.
 It will also assist the courts and public in evaluating competence of the certified individual.

-In 2005, the ABMDI was first accredited by the Forensic Specialties Accreditation Board and reaccredited in 2010.
+In 2005, the ABMDI was first accredited by the Forensic Specialties Accreditation Board and reaccredited in 2010 and 2015.

 The goal of FSAB is to establish a mechanism whereby the forensic community can assess, recognize and monitor organizations or professional boards that certify individual forensic scientists or other forensic specialists.